 Do You Get Excited About the Mail?

+I was so excited for my package of mesophilic (a fancy word for a bacteria that will grow at room-temperature) yogurt starter to be delivered!
 I started the cultures during lunch immediately after the package arrived.
 The instructions have you rehydrate a bit of dried yogurt starter to make just a half cup of yogurt, then use that to make a whole quart that you can eat.
 It was all I could do to restrain myself from tasting the ½ cup starter!

 Once I was sure the quart of yogurt worked, I froze the second half of the starter as insurance in case I kill my starter.
 (For example, see what I did to my poor kefir grains!)
 I also have half the dehydrated starter on hand as a secondary backup.